LJTalks/heartlandhub/docs/app_details.md

 The blog app is the main hub of the site so far.
 Admin can log in and create blog posts.Blog posts are accesible to read for all users.
 Logged in users can CRUD their own comments.
 All users can see approved comments.
 Blogs have a view count which is limited in a session to avoid overcounting.

+**Search function**
+Users can search through blog posts.
+TODO can we record searches made by users and/or registered users for future ideas?

 # booking

 This is currently not wired in.
 Future uses will be to book discovery calls, book spaces on online masterclasses/lessons/events